Stephen Cummings: Solo career

 For his fifth solo album, Good Humour, Cummings returned to his earlier dance and funk sound from his Senso album, using a backing band of Barnard, O'Mara and Nick Smith (ex-Kevins) on backing vocals, with additional session musicians from Sydney jazz outfit The Necks, and Robert Goodge (I'm Talking) on guitar, drum programming and co-production (for two tracks).
 The album, produced by Cummings and O'Mara, peaked at No. 40 on the ARIA Album Charts in March 1991.
 "Hell (You've Put Me Through)", which peaked at No. 33 after its November 1990 release, was followed by a cover of Sly Stone's "Family Affair" and then "Stand Up (Love is the Greatest)".
 Cummings has supplemented his income by writing advertising jingles: he co-wrote Medibank Private's theme "I Feel Better Now", with Goodge.

 Cummings' sixth studio album, Unguided Tour, produced by Cummings and O'Mara for Polygram Records, was issued in August 1992 and provided three singles.
 The album peaked at number 76 on the ARIA Charts.
 In 1993, Cummings' first compilation album Rollercoaster was released.

 In August 1994, Cummings' seventh solo album Falling Swinger was released.
 The single, "September 13" appeared in July and is titled for Cummings' birthday, which he shares with Steve Kilbey.
 Later in 1994, the Toni Childs and Cummings duet, "Fell from a Great Height", was released as a single.
 It later appeared on Childs' compilation album, The Very Best of Toni Childs in 1996.

 Steve Kilbey also produced Cummings' eighth studio album Escapist, released in September 1996, which contained "countrified ballad "Everything Breaks Your Heart" to the psychedelic-tinged mantra "Sometimes".
 Also in 1996, Cummings published his first novel, Wonderboy, which deals with relationships especially those between a father and son.

 On 14 November 1998, Cummings and, a briefly reformed, The Sports performed at the Mushroom Records 25th anniversary concert.
 His next solo album, Spiritual Bum, had Cummings as record producer and was issued in June 1999.
 He returned to an acoustic, melancholic sound.
-Cummings also had his second novel, Stay Away from Lightning Girl, published in 1999, which described an aging musician and his band.
+Cummings also had his second novel, Stay Away from Lightning Girl, published in 1999, which described an ageing musician and his band.
 In 2001, he released Skeleton Key followed by Firecracker in 2003, Close Ups in 2004, Love-O-Meter in 2005, Space Travel in 2007, and Happiest Man Alive in 2008.
 On 1 May 2009, his memoir, Will It Be Funny Tomorrow, Billy was printed, which his publishers described as a series of anecdotes from his childhood through thirty years of the music business and his family relationships.
 In October 2010, his 1988 album Lovetown was listed in the top 40 in the book, 100 Best Australian Albums.